1. PERFORMANCE OF THE SERVICES

-1.1 The scope of the Services is limited to the work specified in the Engagement Letter (or Proposal).
+1.1 The scope of the Services is limited to the work specified in the Client Services Agreement (or Proposal).
 Either you or Crowe Australasia may request changes to the Services.

 1.2 We will use reasonable commercial efforts to provide the Services in an efficient and timely manner using all reasonable skill and expertise.